 There are a number of definitions floating around for the future of work.
-My favourite is “a blend of technology and social drivers are creating the conditions for a radical rethink of what it means to work.”
-I believe this impacts on all aspects of work from the purpose and outcomes of work, the sorts of work we do, the way we organise it, the tools we use and the locations we choose to work within.
+My favorite is “a blend of technology and social drivers are creating the conditions for a radical rethink of what it means to work.”
+I believe this affects all aspects of work from the purpose and outcomes of work, the sorts of work we do, the way we organize it, the tools we use and the locations we choose to work within.

 Over the course of this short series of blogs, we will look at:

-- The digitalisation effect & the evolving jobs market,
+- The digitalisation effect and the evolving jobs market

-Across all of these, we will ask the questions what is changing and what does this mean for large organisations of today.
+Across all of these, we will ask the questions what is changing and what does this mean for large organizations of today.

-The Digitalisation Effect & the Evolving Jobs Market
+The Digitalisation Effect and the Evolving Jobs Market

 In a book called The New Division of Labour, Levy and Murnane mapped a set of information processing tasks along a spectrum from simple arithmetic on one end, followed by more complicated algorithms such as predicting mortgage payback.
 At the other end of the spectrum were activities such as pattern recognition, communicating with natural language and detecting sarcasm.
 Traditionally computers have only been strong in the first couple of activities, leaving the other end of the spectrum as the domain for humans.

 Driven by the continued progress of Moore’s Law, we are seeing a shift in the activities that computers can be expected to deliver.
 Progress in fields such as Machine Learning and Robotics are making it possible for computers to start tackling the more complex information processing tasks.
 For example, we are already seeing: